Man allegedly armed with knife fatally shot by deputies in Whittier, authorities say

 Sheriff's deputies responded to the 8200 block of Rexall Avenue at approximately 10:33 p.m. after a call regarding the well-being of a family member, the caller's father, who was reportedly wielding a knife, according to the sheriff's department.

+The man allegedly had a "large knife" and was holding it to a woman believed to be a family member.

+When deputies told him to put the knife down, the man refused and advanced toward deputies, who shot the man several times, authorities said.
+The woman was not hurt.

-A deputy-involved shooting occurred approximately 10 minutes after deputies arrived, authorities said.
-The man died at the scene.
+The shooting occurred approximately 10 minutes after deputies arrived and the man died at the scene.

+Deputies first arrived to the location at about 8:10 p.m. when they received a call about a man holding a machete, yelling and banging on windows.
+Deputies and members of the sheriff's department Mental Evaluation Team departed from the scene when they determined no crime had been committed and left the man in the care of his family.

 No deputies were injured in the incident.